 Kimbara was a house brand of UK musical instrument distributor Fletcher Coppock & Newman Ltd (FCN), who were based (in 1975) in Tonbridge Kent.
 The Gibson Les Paul was a hugely popular guitar, but naturally very expensive, so like most 1970s British guitar distributors, FCN offered more affordable imported copies: the entry level Columbus N85 (made by Chushin?), and the somewhat nicer Kimbara N114 / N115 / N116 / N117 produced by Japanese maker Matsumoku.
 On first inspection these guitars are pretty similar, but the Kimbara is frankly better all round: better appointed, with a deeper body, better pickups etc. In September 1974, the Columbus was priced at £52.95, the Kimbara N117 £97.59 (with case).

 Matsumoku had been producing Les Paul copies for quite some time, with the Univox (U1982 "Rhythm and Blues") appearing as early as 1968 - FCN were actually quite late to the game!
 Functionally identical guitars were produced under various marques worldwide: Arbiter, Aria (5522), Eros, Jedson (Jet 4444), Shaftesbury (3400) etc., and although numerous finishes were available, black was by far the most often seen.
 The Natural finish of the Kimbara N117 is really quite appealing and required some construction differences.
-It is not clear what wood the body is made from; it's darker than the maple neck, but not as dark as typical mahogany (especially evident in the various unfinished routes.
+It is not clear what wood the body is made from; it's darker against the grain than with the grain, and may be a type of mahogany (although this is not certain).
 The top is maple - note the beautifully figured two piece top with single ply binding on the front body edge only.
-The back is also two-piece and there is a thin 'pancake' veneer as seen on Gibson Les Pauls of the time, but rather than maple as used by Gibson, this does appear to be mahogany.
+The back is also two-piece and there is a thin 'pancake' veneer as seen on Gibson Les Pauls of the time.
+This may well be the same wood as the body itself, turned to 90°; where the body is dark, this veneer is light; where the body is light the veneer is dark - although this does vary to some extent depending on the angle from which you view it!
+See the image further down this page.

 The top is arched - not carved like a real Les Paul, but achieved by bending the top over a small piece of wood (1/4" thick) beneath the bridge and tailpiece, but not extending further over the body.
 This results in a hollow area just below the top, only visible from within the bridge pickup route.
 You can get a good look at this construction feature in the relevant supporting members page.